sim-ware/giflooper/README.md

 A looper, for GIFs, for you.

 ## The Concept
 A search engine that uses the Giphy API to return a random loop of GIFs that fit the entered search terms.

 ## Techs
 The server/application part will be in Python/Flask.
 The front-end will be done in React

+## Current Goal
+-Have 2 pages
+-1))TitleHeader//SearchtermEntry
+-2))ResultHeader//Resultloop
+-Implement these in Flask first, then think about React